kergoth/dotfiles/mercurial/extensions/evolve/docs/user-guide.rst

 ``prune`` (example 4 above) is the simplest history modification command provided by ``evolve``.
 All it does is mark the specified changeset(s) obsolete, with no successor/precursor relationships involved.
-(If the working directory parent was one of the obsolete changesets, ``prune`` updates back to a suitable ancestor.)
+(If the working directory parent was one of the obsoleted changesets, ``prune`` updates back to a suitable ancestor.)

 .. figure:: figures/figure-ug03.svg